SPWareing/ImageSliderPCF/README.md

 Push the PCF to your required environment

 ```
-pac pcf push -pp Samples
+pac pcf push -pp samples

 ```
-<i><b>NB</b> A Publisher Prefix of samples is suggest for testing components.
+<i><b>NB</b> A Publisher Prefix of samples is suggested for testing components.
 The PCF can be packaged as a solution when testing has been satisified</i>

 ### Add the component to a Canvas App